paninski-lab/betta-pipeline/real_fish_preprocess/README.md

-# Real Fish Pipeline
+# Real Fish Preprocess

-**Real Fish Pipeline** is a command-line toolkit for extracting behavioral features from betta fish videos.
+**Real Fish Preprocess** is a command-line toolkit for extracting behavioral features from betta fish videos.
 It provides a two-stage workflow:

 1. **Pose inference** using pretrained **Lightning Pose** models